 14. Determination of the remuneration to the Board and the auditor.

-15. Election of the members of the Board and the Chairman of the Board.
+16. Election of the Chairman of the Board.

-17. Resolution regarding guidelines for remuneration to senior executives.
+18. Resolution regarding guidelines for remuneration for senior executives.

 20. Resolution to authorise the Board to resolve on repurchase of own shares.